PhileCMS/Phile/content/index.md

 ## Welcome to Phile

 Congratulations, you have successfully installed [Phile](https://github.com/PhileCMS/Phile).
-Phile is a Markdown file-based CMS.
+Phile is a Markdown based flat file CMS.

 ### Creating Content